Kiran7007/Interview-Preparation/kotlin/kotlin-basics.md

 ### Answer

-- **Deep explanation:** Expressive chain transforms; each step may allocate intermediate collections.
+- **In plain words:** Expressive chain transforms; each step may allocate intermediate collections.
-- **Trade-offs:** Use sequences for large pipelines; choose `buildList` for imperative clarity.
+- **What to watch for:** Use sequences for large pipelines; choose `buildList` for imperative clarity.
-- **Real-world example:** Mapping DTO → domain in repository with `map` is fine; repeated mega-chains on hot paths → sequence.
+- **Example:** Mapping DTO → domain in repository with `map` is fine; repeated mega-chains on hot paths → sequence.

 ### Useful links